Skip to Content

 1. Players on the same team don’t play against each other.
 (An exception here is if “Plus 2 pairings” are allowed.
 See the topic Rules for Pairing for more on this.)

 2. The team code registration field becomes important.
-Use a short (up to eight letters) code as a mnemonic for the player’s team when entering them.
+Use a short (up to 25 characters) code as a mnemonic for the player’s team when entering them.

 You can expand this team code to a full team name using the Team | Expanded team names option.